How to Clean Cycling Shoes?

 Related reading: How to Know if Your Cycling Shoes Are Too Small or Too Big?

-The insoles of the shoes become dirtiest over time as they accumulate the most dirt and sweat.
+The shoes’ insoles become dirtier over time as they accumulate the most dirt and sweat.
 These absorb most of the sweat on your feet and quickly get smelly.

 So, you must carefully wash them to ensure they’re clean of sweat and dirt.
 To do so, submerge the insoles in warm water.
 To make the process more effective, you can add a bit of soap or detergent to them.
 Also, keep the shoes submerged for a few minutes and then wash them with a gentle massage.

 To finish the process, run them under water to rinse the soap.
-Make sure to clean all the soap properly, as residual soap can damage the insoles over time.
+Clean all the soap properly, as residual soap can damage the insoles over time.

 After washing the insoles, get to cleaning the shoes.
 We don’t recommend washing the shoes with the insoles in them.
 Why?
 Because the insoles can trap some of the dirt inside the shoes.

-You can wash the shoes in the same method as the previous one.
+You can wash the shoes using the same method as the previously described.
 Submerge them in warm and soapy water.
 Keep them there for some time to ensure they’re appropriately wet and soapy.

 Then, brush them with a soft toothbrush to remove dirt and grime.
 You may also apply some pressure while cleaning the sole.

-However, while cleaning the body, don’t apply too much pressure as it may degrade the color or texture.
+However, don’t apply too much pressure while cleaning the shoe body, as it may degrade the color or texture.
 While cleaning the body, you can also use a gentle cloth instead of a toothbrush.

 One of the worst mistakes you can make after washing the shoes is to leave them as is.
 Most germs and bacteria thrive in moist areas.
 So, leaving the shoes without drying them will trigger further bacterial infestation.